cocodrilodog/tools-motion-kit/README.md

 ## Lifecycle: `owner`, `reuseID`, and Clearance

-The idea of the `owner` and `reuseID` is to store the `Motion` objects internally in an ordered way so that they are reusable and then disposed when not needed anymore.
+The idea of the `owner` and `reuseID` is to store the `Motion` objects internally in an ordered way so that they are reusable when it makes sense, and then disposed when not needed anymore.

 Example of owners and reuse IDs: